crutchcorn/sync-skeleton/README.md

 # 🔄 Sync Skeleton 💀

-A framework agnostic skeleton loader that supports syncing multiple elements' loading indicator at the same time.
+A CSS-only skeleton loader that supports syncing multiple elements' loading indicator at the same time.

 <div align="center">
   <img src="./media/skeleton.gif" width="45%" alt="A skeleton loader with a single gradient going through all elements as if they were a single element" style="margin-right: 10px;" title="Example of the default skeleton loader styling">